JoseH1497/GoToo/README.md

 # GoToo

-mergeBranch: iOS application with local database connected to it using SQLite
+**mergeBranch**: iOS application with local database connected to it using SQLite

-JoseProjectBranch: iOS application without database connected to enable for users to run the application more easily and experience UI and functionality
+**JoseProjectBranch**: iOS application without database connected to enable for users to run the application more easily and experience UI and functionality

 # 1) App Description: